 Cattle Autogenous Vaccines

-Vaxxinova US has a USDA license to manufacture autogenous SRP® bacterial extract vaccines for cattle.
+Vaxxinova US has USDA licenses to manufacture Newport Laboratories vaccines and SRP® bacterial extract vaccines for cattle.

 Newport Laboratories is the Nation’s leading autogenous whole-cell vaccine brand.
 With 20 years of autogenous vaccine production the Newport name and brand is synonymous for exceptional customer service, diagnostics and industry leading technical support.
 Utilizing the leading privately held diagnostic laboratory, we offer autogenous vaccines to address bacteria and viral challenges for bovine, cervid, bison, ovine, equine and other livestock species.